Cydonia7/dotfiles/README.md

 ## Enable private features

-To enable private features and fetch the repositories that contain them, edit the file mentioned above with a `features` key inside `data` and use:
+To enable private features and fetch the repositories that contain them, edit the file mentioned above and use:

 `chezmoi apply -R`